HL7/fhir-us-ph-library/input/pagecontent/index.md

 * Home: Introduction and background for HL7 FHIR® US Public Health Profiles Library
 * [Guidance](guidance.html): Information on the library's relation to US Core, conformance, principles and criteria of library profiles inclusion and use of the included profiles
+* [Mappings](mapping.html): Mapping tables showing how each FHIR profile in the library corresponds to applicable USCDI+ Public Health data elements
 * [Downloads](downloads.html): Links to downloadable artifacts
 * [Artifact Index](artifacts.html): A list of the FHIR artifacts (profiles, examples, value sets, and code systems) defined as part of this guide